RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 <p class="caption">(\#fig:jitterplot)Relationship between inflation and GDP for Australia, Ethiopia, India, and the US</p>
 </div>

-A common use case for a Scatterplot is to illustrate a relationship between two variables.
+A common use case for a scatterplot is to illustrate a relationship between two variables.
 It can be useful to add a line of best fit using `geom_smooth()` (Figure \@ref(fig:scattorplottwo)).
 By default `geom_smooth()` will impose a X relationship.
 By default, loess smoothing is used for datasets with less than 1,000 observations, but we can specify the relationship using 'method', change the color with 'color' and remove standard errors with 'se'.
 We use `geom_smooth()` to add a layer to the graph, and so it inherits all the settings that it can from `ggplot()`.
 For instance, that is why here we have one line for each country.
 We could overwrite that by specifying a particular color, in which case we would only have one line.

 ```r